dillon-mce/dillon-mce.github.io/_pages/cv.md

 ### Life Insurance Risk assessment
 ![image-left](/assets/images/cv/risk-assessment-icon.png){: .align-left}
 For Lambda’s 2019 Winter Hackathon, I was a part of a team that built an app for life insurance agents over 30 hours.
 We built an app that drastically simplifies the tables that agents have to check against to see if a person qualifies for a particular plan.
-The main features are the "build checker", which lets you put in some basic information about a person, and get back a list of plans they aren't disqualified from, and a "medication checker", which lets you see if a certain medication disqualifies you from a given plan.
+There are two main features.
+The "build checker", which lets you put in some basic information about a person, and get back a list of plans they aren't disqualified from.
+And a "medication checker", which lets you see if a certain medication disqualifies you from a given plan.
 You can see [the code on Github](https://github.com/dillon-mce/winter-hackathon-2019/tree/master/Risk%20Assessment), or [read the blog post I wrote about it]({% post_url 2019-01-08-Lambda-2019-Winter-Hackathon %}).

 **Primary frameworks:**
 CoreAnimation, UIKit